canonical/hotsos/defs/README.md

 group.
 The result of all groups are ANDed together to get the final result for *passes*.

-An optional *depends-on* field is provided to allow for a requirement to be defined as a condition on which to run the other checks.

 format

 ```
 requires:
-  REQ_DEPENDS_ON
   REQ_DEFS

-REQ_DEPENDS_ON
-  An optional dict with format:

-  depends-on: REQ_DEF

-  This allows for a single REQ_DEF to be run before any other as a
-  condition for running REQ_DEFS which are only checked if the
-  outcome is True otherwise they are skipped and *passes* returns
-  True.

 REQ_DEFS
   This must be one (and only one) of the following: